Wedjaane/Wedjaane/README.md

 🚀 About Me

-Hello there! 👋 I'm Wijdane Marzougui, a dynamic and passionate 4th-year engineering student specializing in Big Data / AI at UIA.
+Hello there! 👋 I'm Wijdane Marzougui, a dynamic and passionate final year engineering student specializing in Big Data / AI at UIA.
 With a solid background in full-stack development and data analysis, I'm driven by a deep interest in technological innovation and the creation of smart solutions.

 🎓 Education